-As of March 31, 2014 Actual Pro Forma(1) (In thousands (Unaudited) Pro Forma As Adjusted(1)(2) Convertible preferred stock, par value \$0.0001 per share: Series A-1, 284,743 shares authorized, 137,787 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted \$ 898 \$ - \$ - Series A-2, 99,178 shares authorized, 66,116 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted 544 - Series B, 4,510,066 shares authorized, 4,510,066 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted 44,928 - Series C, 2,711,734 shares authorized, 1,578,400 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted 22,862 - Common stock, par value \$0.0001 per share, 12,000,000 shares authorized, 119,304 shares issued and 113,519 shares outstanding, actual; 25,000,000 shares authorized, 9,425,392 shares issued and outstanding pro forma; and 150,000,000 shares authorized, 18,592,059 shares issued and outstanding pro forma as adjusted 1 1 1 Additional paid-in capital 47,181 120,0 60 169,209 Deficit accumulated during the development stage (117,475) (117,49) 0) (117,490) Total stockholders' (deficit) equity (70,294) 2,5 70 51,720 Total capitalization \$ (1,061) \$ 2,5 70 \$ 51,720
+As of December 31, 2013 Ac ctual Pro Forma(1) (In thousands) (Unaudited) Pro Forma As Adjusted(1)(2) Convertible preferred stock, par value \$0.0001 per share: Series A-1, 284,743 shares authorized, 137,787 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted \$ 898 \$ \$ Series A-2, 99,178 shares authorized, 66,116 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted 544 Series B, 4,510,066 shares authorized, 4,510,066 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted 44,928 Series C, 2,711,734 shares authorized, 1,578,400 shares issued and outstanding, actual; none authorized, issued or outstanding, pro forma and pro forma as adjusted 22,862 Common stock, par value \$0.0001 per share, 12,000,000 shares authorized, 78,086 shares issued and 73,954 shares outstanding, actual; shares authorized, shares issued and outstanding pro forma; and shares authorized, shares issued and outstanding pro forma as adjusted 1 Additional paid-in capital 46,873 Deficit accumulated during the development stage (1 118,314) Total stockholders' (deficit) equity (71,442) Total capitalization \$ (2,208) \$ \$

-(1) A \$1.00 increase in the assumed initial public offering price of \$6.00 per share would decrease the number of shares of our common stock issuable upon the conversion of our outstanding convertible subordinated promissory notes by 71,794 shares.
-A \$1.00 decrease in the assumed initial public offering price of \$6.00 per share would increase the number of shares of our common stock issuable upon the conversion of our outstanding convertible subordinated promissory notes by 100,511 shares.
+(1) A \$1.00 increase in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would decrease the number of shares of our common stock ultimately issuable upon expected net exercise of the outstanding warrants to purchase shares of convertible preferred stock, which would subsequently be automatically converted into shares of common stock, by shares.
+A \$1.00 decrease in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase the number of shares of our common stock ultimately issuable upon expected net exercise of the outstanding warrants to purchase shares of convertible preferred stock, which would subsequently be automatically converted into shares of common stock, by shares.

-(2) A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.00 per share would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization on a pro forma as adjusted basis by approximately \$8.5 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(2) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the price range listed on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization on a pro forma as adjusted basis by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.